quicwg/base-drafts/draft-ietf-quic-http.md

 without modifying the transport layer.
 However, TCP's lack of visibility into parallel requests in both mappings limited the possible performance gains.

-The QUIC transport protocol has incorporates stream multiplexing and per-stream flow control, similar to that provided by the HTTP/2 framing layer.
+The QUIC transport protocol incorporates stream multiplexing and per-stream flow control, similar to that provided by the HTTP/2 framing layer.
 By providing reliability at the stream level and congestion control across the entire connection, it has the capability to improve the performance of HTTP compared to a TCP mapping.
 QUIC also incorporates TLS 1.3 at the transport layer, offering